 5) Trackability.
 For our guest expert, this is about letting the customer know the exact process they’ve got to go through to achieve whatever it is they’re trying to achieve.
 Give your customers that visibility—that line of sight to see where they are in the process—and watch what happens.

 6) Get more proactive in today’s world of prosumers.
 A big part of this comes down to how you handle feedback, and traditional channels aren’t necessarily cutting it.
 Dodkins encourages getting in front of issues and reaching out to customers the moment you, as a company, know something’s gone wrong.

 “That is like the holy grail,” he says.
 “You would save the people going online and spreading the bad sentiment about you… But you’d also save that other 96% that are gonna’ just silently leave and never use you again.”

 There’s so much more delicious info to consume in the episode, so we’ll let you dig in.
 Here’s to you and the “brilliantly boring basics” that are going to rock your CX!

-If you’d like to see how Flip can slash the spamming of zero in your call center—cutting costs while improving CX metrics across the board—schedule a quick demo here.
+If you’d like to see how Flip CX can slash the spamming of zero in your call center—cutting costs while improving CX metrics across the board—schedule a quick meeting here.